-In the beginning of this year, God taught me a very important lesson that I couldn’t have grasped by myself.
-About six months prior I remember swearing to myself that this particular experience could not make any sense, I would never understand and it was stupid.
+In the beginning of this year, I believe God taught me a very important lesson that I couldn’t have grasped by myself.
+About six months prior I remember swearing to myself that this particular experience could not make any sense, I would never understand, and it was stupid.
 Yet here I am now, thankful for my newly learned lesson.
-Its hard not to see the mystical side of life when something used to hurt can now be used to heal.
+It’s hard not to see the mystical side of life when something used to hurt can now be used to heal.
 I’m not talking about a wound healing itself over time, but a wound provoking healing beyond what was initially damaged.
-Whether it is the cross itself or a more personal experience, things that used to be signs of suffering, sadness, and loneliness can be used to help bring goodness, life, and hope.
+Things that used to be signs of suffering, sadness, and loneliness can be used to help bring goodness, life, and hope.

 Sometimes it is the little things that make it so evident to me that Heaven is actively crashing into, interacting with, and forever changing our world.
 But we aren’t just supposed to sit here and watch it happen either, we are called to grasp ahold of Heaven’s tendrils and help pull it in.

 …left to ourselves we lapse into a kind of collusion with entrophy, acquiescing in the general belief that things may be getting worse but that there’s nothing much we can do about them.
 And we are wrong.
 Our task in the present…is to live as resurrection people in between Easter and the final day, with our Christian life, corporate and individual, in both worship and mission, as a sign of the first and a foretaste of the second.